alvarvelazquezdeleonlavarrios/Minecraft-Infernal-Mobs-Data-Pack-Edition/src/Skills.md

 Drowns the player on land, until the mob is hit or the player escaped.

 > [!NOTE]
-> Due technical limitations of older versions of the game, this skill is only available since **Minecraft: Java Edition v.1.20 (Trails & Tales Update)** and later.
+> Due to technical limitations of older versions of the game, this skill is only available since **Minecraft: Java Edition v.1.20 (Trails & Tales Update)** and later.

 ![Skill-Choke](/src/img/skills/choke.gif)